semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 ## Installing a newer Docker version

-A recent version of Docker toolchain is [preinstalled by default](ubuntu-vm).
+A recent version of Docker toolchain is [preinstalled by default][ubuntu-vm].
 In case there's a newer version which hasn't yet been added to Semaphore, this is an example that you can use to set it up: